freight-hub/api-standards/patterns.md

 **Example2:**

-`"op": "replace","path": “/address/@country_code==’GB’ && type==’office’/active”,"value": true`<br />
+`"op": "replace","path": “/address/@countryCode==’GB’ && type==’office’/active”,"value": true`<br />

-This would set the array element "active" to true if the the element "country_code" equals to "GB" and type equals to "office".
+This would set the array element "active" to true if the the element "countryCode" equals to "GB" and type equals to "office".

 <h4 id="other-considerations">Other Implementation Considerations For PATCH</h4>